NFBrewingTech/BrewPi-iSpindel/README.md

 # BrewPi-iSpindel
-Integrating the iSpindel into BrewPi
+Integrating the iSpindel (iSpindle) into BrewPi

-Very much a work in progress and just running the first test brew on it now, but if you want to test it out, here you go....
+First brew sesion went very well.
+Logging needs adjustment (log less data-faster graphing) but works!

 Install info is in the Documentation folder.
 Most of the files are ready to go as-is, and are a drop in replacement for the current version of a legacy branch installation.

 I will be making some adjustments after this brew finishes.
+Couple things I want to add is a running ABV calculation, OG display, password protected/web portal version, any other ideas PLEASE ask!